oomphinc/WP-Forms-API/README.md

 A Drupal-esque API for creating and processing forms in WordPress

-Provides a 'WP_Forms_API' class composed of static methods which can be used to render forms defined by arbitrary data structures.
+Provides a `WP_Forms_API` class composed of static methods which can be used to render forms defined by arbitrary data structures.
 You can also process the results submitted in those forms into a coherent set of values, smoothing over data types, validation (TODO: not yet!!) and allowing for function integration into WordPress.

 ## Why?